 Moreover, when property is conveyed into a revocable trust, it does not result in a change of ownership requiring a new application.
 The reason for this is that a revocable trust can be revoked at any time by the person who created it.
 It is not until a revocable trust becomes irrevocable that a new application will be required.
 A revocable trust will become irrevocable upon the death of the grantor.
-For a good discussion of trusts, see Bill & Carol Latimer Charitable Foundation (Obion County, Tax Years 2019 & 2020, Initial Decision & Order, January 21, 2021) wherein the administrative judge ruled that since the trust was irrevocable rather than revocable, the Foundation's acreage and the taxpayer's acreage should not be combined for purposes of applying the 1,500-acre limit.
+For a good discussion of trusts, see Bill & Carol Latimer Charitable Foundation (Obion County, Tax Years 2019 & 2020, Initial Decision & Order, January 21, 2021) wherein the administrative judge ruled that since the trust was irrevocable rather than revocable, the Foundation's acreage and the taxpayer's acreage should not be combined for purposes of applying the acreage limit in effect at that time [now 3,000 acres].